chengqiArchy/chengqiArchy/README.md

 - [ ] Graduated Master of Science of Artifical Intellengence from NTU!
 - [ ] Get 1 accepted paper at some top conference.
 - [ ] Study eecs127 and information theory.
 Build a solid math fundamental!
+- [ ] Study DL systems to deepen the understanding of dl frawework.
 - [ ] Get the Computer Science PhD scholarship in Reinforcement Learning field, to go abroad 🥳